Mohamed Harkat: Arrest

-Release and subsequent trials
+Release and subsequent court proceedings

 On May 23, 2006, Harkat was released on a $100,000 bail by Justice Dawson.
 The release conditions stipulated that he be in the company of his wife, Sophie Harkat, or mother-in-law, Pierrette Brunette, at all times.
 Additionally, Harkat was required to wear a tracking bracelet and was prohibited from using electronic means of communication.
 Any trips outside of his house were to be approved by the Canada Border Services Agency (CBSA) 48 hours in advance.
 The CBSA were also allowed constant access to his house, were required to approve any visitors to the house, and had two agents accompany him on any outings.

 On June 13–14, 2006, the Supreme Court of Canada heard the case of Harkat v.
 Canada on the constitutionality of security certificates.
 On December 22, Harkat's lawyer, Paul Copeland, announced that Federal Court Chief Justice Allan Lutfy would grant a judicial review of the original deportation order in Federal Court.

 The Canada Border Services Agency added six full-time positions for surveillance agents to follow Harkat at all times, at an annual cost of $868,700, as well as purchasing a new $31,000 car for the tailing, and spent $5,000 monthly to have staff monitoring Harkat's tracking bracelet.

 On January 29, 2008, CBSA agents entered Harkat's home while he was showering, and placed him under arrest.
 They cited a breach of bail conditions, since his mother-in-law had not stayed at the house for several days following an argument with her husband.
 He was released after being questioned about the matter.

 On September 24, 2008, judge Simon Noël ruled that CSIS must disclose their "secret" evidence against Harkat, allowing him and his lawyers to view the material.
 CSIS said this could take up to six months.
 Six months later, Judge Noël ordered the release conditions be loosened, allowing Harkat to remain home alone without requiring his wife to be present at all times.
 In May 2009, judge Noël had said that the unwillingness of CSIS to share its material regarding the reliability of an informant who gave evidence against Harkat was "troubling."
 He ordered them to disclose the confidential files to Harkat's defence lawyers who held security clearance.
 CSIS claimed to have destroyed all original copies of their evidence, and offered copies to the court and defence lawyers.

+In December 2010, Federal Court Judge Simon Noël deemed Harkat a member of the terrorist network and linked him to several Islamic extremists, including Canadian Ahmed Said Khadr, Saudi-born Ibn Khattab and Abu Zubaydah.
+He said Harkat operated a guest house for Khattab in Peshawar, Pakistan for at least 15 months.
+Noël also found that Harkat offered assistance to two Islamic extremists who travelled to Canada.